DevlinCode/Prediction-of-Credit-Card-fraud/README.md

 <a id='3'></a>
 ## Usage
-Open the Jupyter Notebook credit_card_fraud_detection.ipynb.
+Open the Jupyter Notebook Prediction of Credit Card fraud.ipynb.
 Follow the step-by-step instructions to preprocess data, train models, and evaluate performance.

 <a id='4'></a>
 ## Contributing